 "Error: creating CloudWatch Logs Resource Policy (name): operation error CloudWatch Logs: PutResourcePolicy, exceeded maximum number of attempts, https response error StatusCode: 400, RequestID: 3d123ce1-f123-4d12-12b8-abc1234ba1a9, LimitExceededException: Resource limit exceeded."

-You can have a maximum 10 CloudWatch Logs resource policies in your AWS account for each AWS Region.
+You can have a maximum 10 CloudWatch Logs resource policies in your AWS account for each Region.
 You can't change this quota.
 To resolve this issue, run the delete-resource-policy AWS CLI command to remove an existing policy:

-aws logs delete-resource-policy --policy-name POLICY_NAME
+aws logs delete-resource-policy --policy-name POLICY-NAME

 When you have fewer than 10 resource policies in your Region, you can create a new resource policy.